-$$value{bundle} = 0.5 (score{PoV} + score{patch}) + b, \quad if PoV and Patch are bundled.$$ where the PoV and patch scores are the scores that the respective PoV and patch UUIDS receive, as detailed in previous sections.
-If a PoV or patch UUIDs are not included in the bundle, their PoV and patch scores in the above formula will be set to zero, respectively.
+$value{bundle} = 0.5 (value{PoV} + value{patch}) + b$, if PoV and Patch are bundled. b, if PoV and Patch are not both supplied.

+where the PoV and patch values are the values that the respective PoV and patch UUIDS receive, as detailed in previous sections.
+If a PoV or patch UUIDs are not included in the bundle, their PoV and patch values in the above formula will be set to zero, respectively.